dotnet/AspNetCore.Docs/aspnetcore/migration/mvc.md

 The ASP.NET Core runtime is modular, and ASP.NET Core 3.0 added new options for registering MVC scenarios inside *Startup.ConfigureServices*.
 You must also explicitly opt in for features such as serving static files and routing.

-In the previous code, the **Web Application (Model-View-Controller)** project template opts in the following MVC Scenario and features:
+the previous template  generated code adds the following services and middleware:

 * The `AddControllerWithViews` top-level extension method registers MVC service support for controllers, API-related features, and views.
 For more information on MVC service registration options, see [MVC service registration](xref:migration/22-to-30)
 * The `UseStaticFiles` extension method adds the static file handler `Microsoft.AspNetCore.StaticFiles`.
 The `UseStaticFiles` extension method must be called before `UseRouting`.
 For more information, see [Static files](xref:fundamentals/static-files).